AnthonyAngatia/AnthonyAngatia/src/assets/snippets/using-alias-sql.md

 WHERE c.CustomerName='Tony' AND c.CustomerID=o.CustomerID;
 ```

-> It is much easier to get the column names with `o` and `c` unlike using the table name
+> It is much easier to get the column names with `o` and `c` unlike using the full table name